 Then COVID-19 hit.

-The DVCH team was faced with COVID-19 and all that it meant to the community they served.
+The DVCH team (CEO: A Scott McNeal, DO, CMO: Dr. Julie DeJoseph and CIO: Isaiah Nathaniel, CPHIMS) was faced with COVID-19 and all that it meant to the community they served.
 How do you provide services to an at-risk community without spreading the virus?
 How do you keep your providers safe, and still provide the best care?
 How do you screen and test for COVID?
 DVCH sees approximately 71,000 unduplicated patients a year for primary care, behavioral health, dental, peds, ophthalmic, MAT (medication assisted treatment) and family care services.
 How can DVCH continue to service its normal community needs in addition toaddressing the threat of COVID-19 while minimizing exposure for patients, providers and support staff?
 Additionally, how will services or necessary changes be financed?
 As an urban community, DVCH didn’t qualify for telehealth reimbursement.

 DVCH wanted a COVID screening/testing solution that was easy to implement, could be deployed to its 8 sites, or into other community locations, was easy to push and position, and that would give their patients the quality experience they deserve.
 They implemented their telehealth application on iPads that were mounted on a Tryten Nova Pro Cart.
 The cart was light weight, easy to position, and had an elegant cable management system.
 It was available at a great price point; and proved sturdy.
 “We didn’t have to worry about the wind knocking the carts over, or having problems moving the carts over carpet… you know doctors don’t want a flimsy system that’s tripping over the rugs or has the ability to fall… they want quality”, said Isaiah.
 Similarly, DVCH wanted a cart that looked elegant to their patients; and represented the quality of care that they deserved.